nurmians/StructureMapper/README.md

 Binaries:
 ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

-The path of the BLAST executable can be added to the system path or provided with the DEFAULT_BLASTP param in the config.ini file (see below).
+The path of the BLAST executable ('bin' folder) can be added to the system path or provided with the DEFAULT_BLASTP param in the config.ini file (see below).

 **Linux:**
 Create a folder and download and extract the file: